Cubeir/Vanilla-RTX/README.md

 - Activation issues: There is a problem that will keep Vanilla RTX from loading and could make the world appear glossy.
 To prevent this, ray tracing must be enabled before joining a world.
 However since Minecraft 1.21.60, ray tracing can only be initially toggled while in a world.
 You must first join any world, enable ray tracing (you may experience issues at first) then exit to the main menu and rejoin.
 Once ray tracing is enabled, do not turn it off to prevent this issue from occurring again, or [enable ray tracing via options.txt](https://www.youtube.com/watch?v=hNS1p4IYmJo&feature=youtu.be) instead before launching the game.

 For simplicity, use this [batch script](https://github.com/Cubeir/Vanilla-RTX/blob/master/LaunchMinecraftRTX.bat) which quickly activates ray tracing before launching Minecraft with an option to disable VSync.
-(Recommended while [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513) and [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850) persist).
+(Recommended while [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513) and [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850) persist) — Vanilla RTX Tuner app also provides the same functionality via the "Launch Minecraft RTX" button.

 - If you've encountered visual bugs (such as some textures exhibiting z-fighting issues, or entities with missing or black textures) try switching to Enhanced option included in Vanilla RTX (Normals).
 This enables various work-in-progress features and updates, which enhance visuals and work around some of ray tracing's technical issues with vanilla resources, but note that some of them may come with minor drawbacks or incompatibility with other resource packs/add-ons, they can also potentially break with future Minecraft updates due to use of undocumented features.
 For an updated list of features [view this page](https://minecraftrtx.net/enhancements).